amolenk/docs/docs/architecture/dapr-for-net-developers/getting-started.md

   - name: actorStateStore
     value: "true"
 ```

+> [!IMPORTANT]
+> A namespaced component is only accessible to applications running in the same namespace.
+If your Dapr application fails to load a component, make sure that the application namespace matches the component namespace.
+This can be especially tricky in self-hosted mode where the application namespace is stored in a `NAMESPACE` environment variable.

 If needed, you could further restrict a component to a particular application.
 Within the `production` namespace, you may want to limit access of the Redis cache to only the `DaprCounter` application.
 You do so by specifying `scopes` in the component configuration.
 The following example shows how to restrict access to the Redis `statestore` component to the application `DaprCounter` in the `production` namespace: